jonasthewolf/gsn2x/doc/src/adv_formatting.md

 You can also use the optional `charWrap` attribute for an element to individually define the number of characters after which line is wrapped.
 The same attribute can be applied for a complete module at the `module` [section](./ext_mod_info.md).

+Bullet lists starting with `-` or `*` are detected.
+The `*` is replaced by a nicer symbol.
+Line breaks are indented if introduced by e.g. line wraps or defined in the source.

 **Please note that wrapping is done if a whitespace is detected after the given number of characters.**